iiroj/iiro.fi/README.md

 A static site built with [Next.js](https://github.com/zeit/next.js/), available at [iiro.fi](https://iiro.fi).

-The canonical repository for this project is at [gitlab:iiroj/iiro.fi](https://gitlab.com/iiroj/iiro.fi).
-It is mirrored at [github:iiroj/iiro.fi](https://github.com/iiroj/iiro.fi) for convenience.

 ## Technology used

 This static site is built with [Next.js](https://github.com/zeit/next.js/), a framework for server-rendered or statically-exported [React](https://facebook.github.io/react/) apps.
 It is composed of basic React pure functional components and some static images.